 2. The Water

 In the summer, the water is synonymous with drinking.
 Whether it’s the pool, beach, lake or river, many people enjoy sitting outdoors and having a few cold beers or cocktails.
 It’s a way to relax, especially with the water’s ability to calm our minds.
-If you used to drink near the water, being back in this environment can cause you to have cravings.
+If you used to drink near the water, being back in this environment can bring on cravings.

-Because the water does have calming effects, you might benefit from spending time at the beach or lake.
+Because the water has calming effects, you might benefit from spending time at the beach or lake.
 However, you’ll have to be aware of the potential triggers.
-Pack your own cooler with fun drinks like Liquid Death.
+So pack your own cooler with fun drinks like Liquid Death.
 Also, find activities that you’ll enjoy, such as jet skiing or swimming with the kids.
 This will help you attach new memories to the water – not just drinking.

 3. More Free Time

 Maintaining your schedule over the summer is critical.
 This will prevent boredom, a common relapse trigger, and keep you motivated in your recovery.
-Continue attending your 12-step meetings and therapy sessions, as well as practice good self-care.
+Continue attending your 12-step meetings and therapy sessions, and practice good self-care.
 If you have too much free time in your schedule, consider volunteering or helping neighbors.

 Get Recovery Support this Summer